 It was, once again, an incredibly successful visit, with great attendance at all the events, and with very generous financial donations for the monks.
 (See PHOTO GALLERY - Gaden Shartse 2024)

-Lincoln County Friends of Tibet is an ad hoc group of community members on the Oregon Coast from diverse backgrounds, united in our love of the Tibetan people and its culture.
-Our efforts on the Oregon coast revolve around the annual visits by the Tibetan monks from Gaden Shartse Monastery, and the upcoming October 10 - 15, 2024 visit by the Tibetan nuns of Jangchub Choeling Nunnery.
+Lincoln County Friends of Tibet is an ad hoc group of community members on the Oregon Coast - extending also to Portland, Salem, Eugene, and points beyond.
+We are from diverse backgrounds and faith traditions, united in our love of the Tibetan people and its culture.
+Our efforts on the Oregon coast revolve around the annual visits by the Tibetan monks from Gaden Shartse Monastery and related tours from the Tibetan exile and Buddhist community.
 We also provide educational and other resources to the public about Tibet and its people.
 We welcome anyone and everyone who shares our love for Tibet and the Tibetan people, and supports ongoing efforts to keep the culture, art, and spiritual practices alive, even in the midst of their current exile.

 Join our mailing list and never miss an update.